griffithdan/griffithdan.github.io/pages/publications.md

 ## In review

-**Griffith, D.M** and T.M.
-Anderson.
-The ‘plantspec’ R package: a tool for spectral analysis of plant stoichiometry.
-Submitted to Methods in Ecology and Evolution

 Quigley, K.Q., **D.M.
 Griffith**, G. Donati and T.M.
 Anderson.
 Water and nutrients, not herbivory, drive global patterns of grass leaf silicification.
 In review.

 **Griffith, D.M.**, and T.M.
 Anderson.
 Species distributions across metacommunities are spatially aggregated: a multi-taxa meta-analysis.

 ## In press

+(12) **Griffith, D.M** and T.M.
+Anderson.
+The ‘plantspec’ R package: a tool for spectral analysis of plant stoichiometry.
+Methods in Ecology and Evolution

 (11) Bachle, S., **D.M.
 Griffith**, and J.B.
 Nippert.
 Intraspecific trait variation and ecosystem function: a literature review of a dominant US Great Plains.
 Frontiers in Ecology and Evolution.